yguitton/training-material/topics/ecology/tutorials/phylodiversity_workflow/tutorial.md

 >    > This tool compute phylodiversity index, It include some randomness so, for reproducibility, you'll need to select a random seed.
 Moreover you'll need to select the way of modeling you want by choosing between 3 propositon:
 >    > -“tipshuffle”: shuffles tip labels multiple times.
 >    > -“rowwise”: shuffles sites (i.e., varying richness) and keeping species occurrence frequency constant.
->    > colwise”: shuffles species occurrence frequency and keeping site richness constant.
+>    > -"colwise”: shuffles species occurrence frequency and keeping site richness constant.
 >    > The default value is the tipshuffle method
 >    {: .comment}
 >